noaa-onms/cinms/modals/_captions.md

 ## Figure Ux.Ocean.SST.ERD.timeseries.

-Plot of sea-surface temperature values over time within the Sanctuary.
+The average sea-surface temperature over time across the Sanctuary.
+The gray bar at the bottom of the figure can be used to zoom in to specific dates, using the small slider buttons on either edge of the gray bar.
+In the figure, the dark red line is the average temperature, while the lighter pink area indicates the standard deviation of that temperature across the Sanctuary.

 ### Details